Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Spacelike versus timelike approach to

 While the data-driven (timelike) approach to HVP is unambiguously defined through measurable quantities, the phenomenological modeling via specific Feynman diagrams, typically regularized by form factors, often leads to contradictions with the former.
 A clear example is the leading contribution to HVP from $\pi^+\pi^-$ intermediate states.
 Modeling this contribution with a scalar QED (sQED) one-loop Feynman diagram supplemented by pion electromagnetic form factors yields a result that underestimates the data-driven value by an order of magnitude (see, e.g., Ref.~\cite{Jegerlehner:2017gek} for discussion).
-Phenomenologically, this discrepancy was resolved long ago \cite{Kinoshita:1967txv,Gourdin:1969dm} within the VMD model by including explicit $\rho$-meson exchange, thus allowing for $\rho$–$\gamma$ mixing (we briefly discuss this mechanism in Sec.~\ref{ssec:PiPi}).
+Phenomenologically, this discrepancy was resolved long ago \cite{Kinoshita:1967txv,Gourdin:1969dm}, within a VMD model which includes $\rho$ and $\omega$ mesons.

 In general, although the equivalence of the two approaches, Eqs.~\eqref{eq:HVPtimelike} and \eqref{eq:HVPspacelike}, is exact, significant discrepancies may arise when comparing selected contributions.
-In the following, we consider two interesting examples within a field-theoretic model which obeys the dispersion relation Eq.~\eqref{eq:HVPDR}, so that the apparent discrepancies can be explained.
+In the following, we consider two interesting examples within a field-theoretic VMD model which obeys the dispersion relation Eq.~\eqref{eq:HVPDR}, where the origin of the apparent discrepancies is revealed.